 September 1998 to May 2004--Rob lives in the Seattle area, where he regularly tunes in to Doctor Frasier Crane in the radio and at one point investigates one the secret lairs of Doctor Evil.

 January to June 2000--Sergeant Wronski works as an Investigative Assistant with the Army Criminal Investigation Division.
 During this time, Sergeant Wronski works on a few cases in conjunction with the NCIS and JAG.

 2001 -- Rob, who has found during his time with CID that he is a natural researcher, and finding a need to uncover the mysteries our world, based on his military experiences and the hidden memories of his former heroic life, begins using the internet to seek out answers.
-He accidentally stumbles upon an alleged secret history of our world, presented by the Wold Newton Meteoric Society.
+He accidentally stumbles upon an alleged secret history of our world.
 Not knowing why, Rob naturally trusts that much of this information is indeed correct, and that indeed we lived in a world where alien invasions were covered up, where magic is real but kept from the public, and where heroes once existed but were forgotten.
 Rob also uncovers the activities of MONSTAAH, an organization devoted to battling the forces of darkness.
 Unfortunately, Rob also discovers the existence of the the realty of the Cthulhu Mythos.

 2002 -- Rob begins to suffer from madness.